 Pyrgos: This beach is located on the north west of the island.
 The name pyrgos means tower and refers to the Venetian tower of Makrotantalos that now lays in ruins on a rock above the beach.
 It is reached by a dirt track road and lies just over the hill from another stunning but quiet beach, Vlychada.
 The long and winding road to this beach means it is commonly quiet, if not deserted making it great for getting away from it all.

 Vori: Again the drive to this beach is long and convoluted along a difficult dirt road.
 A 4×4 is ideally required, however the reward at the end is a glorious secluded beach.
 The beach was used for filming of the film ‘Micra Anglia’ and to the east of the beach is the Semiramis shipwreck; an impressive decaying former passenger boat casting an eerie atmosphere across the surrounding landscape.
 Not much remains of this wreck unfortunatley as of 2018.

 A few other hidden beaches are shown below:

-Beaches for Families/days out:
+Beaches for family days out:

 Fellos Beach: A great beach for swimming.
 Sheltered from the prevalent summer winds (meltemia).
 A few minutes walk inland from the beach is ‘Tou steki tou Andrea’, a delightful taverna serving top-notch greek food in a wonderful setting.
 A small playground and a selection of animals make this taverna well suited to young children.

-Batsi beach: Located right next to the shops/taverna’s on the seafront at Batsi is this very popular beach.
+Batsi beach: Located right next to the shops & taverna’s on the seafront at Batsi is this very popular beach.
 Sun-loungers can be rented and the sandy beach is shallow and ideal for families.
 Does have a tendency to get quite busy during the summer months so not ideal for those looking for peace and quiet.

 Beaches for windsurfers: